zhouer/Sidekick/docs/python-development.md

 *   **Public API remains mostly synchronous for CPython ease of use,** but component initialization is now non-blocking.
 *   `sidekick.wait_for_connection()` provides an explicit synchronous waiting point for CPython users.
 *   `run_forever()` now robustly waits for connection before blocking for task manager shutdown.
 *   Connection activation is an asynchronous process internally.
+Handlers for the core `CommunicationManager` are now passed during its `connect_async` call to prevent race conditions.
 *   Pyodide users continue to use an async-first approach.